se4ai2324-uniba/DetectionOfOnlineSexism/references/dvc_mlflow_doc/README.md

 ## Collaboration and Sharing

 DagsHub provides a platform for sharing experiments, data, and progress with team members, enhancing collaboration and transparency in the project.
+Indeed its goal consists in reducing the friction by integrating all solutions in only one platform and avoid the constant switching between them

+Builds on top of:
+* Git: to track source code
+* DVC: to track data
+* MLflow: to track experiments

 ## Best Practices